Jac-Zac/My-home-config/README.md

 **Other thing I suggest to have the same terminla style and look:**

-- If you want my same color theme go to -> https://github.com/arcticicestudio/nord-terminal-app
+- If you want my same color theme go to -> https://github.com/arcticicestudio/nord-iterm2
-- I have also install gotop
+- I suggest to go to -> http://terminal.sexy (to decide the color palette)

 ## Customizations